-- Text Editor :- Text editor is used to edit programs.
+- Text Editor:- Text editor is used to edit programs.
 User writes application programs using text editor. - Compiler:- Compiler translates programs written in a high level language to object code or machine code.
-C, C ++, Java are examples of high level language and macro call and converts it into an assembly or high level language program without macro.
+C, C ++, Java are examples of high level language

-- Assembler :- Assembler translates programs written in assembly language or law level language into object code or machine code.
-Assembler using input as .asm program - Microprocessor:- Macro is a unit of specification for program generation through expansion.
+- Assembler: Assembler translates programs written in assembly language or law level language into object code or machine code.
+Assembler using input as .asm program - Microprocessor: Macro is a unit of specification for program generation through expansion.
 Microprocessor takes assembly or high level language program which contains macro definition

-Run Time Environment: - Linker, Loader, Interpreter, Operating System
+Run Time Environment :- Linker , Loader, Interpreter, Operating System

 - Linker:- Linker combines two or more separate object programs.
 For generation of machine code we required different files which are collected by linker. - Loader: Loader is responsible for taking machine code from secondary memory into primary memory.
 Thus loader is actually responsible for initiating the execution process.
-The loader is responsible for allocating space in main memory. - Interpreter: An interpreter is a language processor which bridges an execution gap without generating a machine language program.
+The loader is responsible for allocating space in main memory. - Interpreter:- An interpreter is a language processor which bridges an execution gap without generating a machine language program.
 An interpreter code reads the statements of a program, analyzes them and then executes them on the virtual machine. - Operating system: An operating system is interface between users and the hardware of a computer system.
 An operating system is used to manage all resources of computer.